satyrnidae/wolf-armor-and-storage-legacy/README.md

 *Fig 6: A wolf's hunger bar displayed over their head*

-Hunger and Saturation effects will now also affect wolves with hunger, so watch out when you're figting those husks!
+Hunger and Saturation effects will now also affect wolves with hunger, so watch out when you're fighting those husks!

 ![Lillian gets a bit hungry fighting a husk](https://imgur.com/YQgor4F.gif)

 *Fig 7: Hunger potions affect wolves if hunger is enabled*

 If hunger is set to "full", a wolf can get damaged by starvation until it reaches 4 hearts (the same health level as a wild wolf).
 By setting "starvation" to "true", you can also make them starve to death.
-I have no idea why you would enable that.

 ![Lillian starved to death](https://imgur.com/iuQRdPJ.png)